 The Selection Process

-- Young people must be nominated by their Club Leader using the Nomination Form.
+- Potential participants must be nominated by their Club Leader using the Nomination Form.

-- Nominees will be invited to apply with their CV and a short letter explaining what they hope to get out of the trip and why they should be considered for the challenge and to represent their club.
+- Nominees will be invited to apply with a short letter explaining what they hope to get out of the trip and why they should be considered for the challenge and to represent their club.

-- Selected nominees will be invited to a Selection Weekend at our centre High Row in the Lake District on 28th April – 30th April 2017.
+- Selected nominees will be invited to a Selection Weekend at either Maes Y Lade (Wales) or High Row (Lake District).

-- Applicants will be informed whether they have been selected for the trip by 5th May 2017.
+- Applicants will be informed whether they have been selected for the trip by within 2 weeks of completing the selection weekend.

-- Participants will be supported during a series of meetings (physical and/or remote via Skype) to ensure they have a fitness plan and a fundraising plan.
-Club and County Association are expected to support this process.
+- Participants will be supported during a series of meetings (physical and/or remote via Skype) to ensure they have a fitness plan and a fundraising plan (support is offered for both parts).

-- Participants meet at EBGC HQ in Chelmsford the night before flying to America.
+- Participants will meet at EBGC HQ in Chelmsford the night before flying to America.

-- On return, all participants produce or present a report to their club and their county association.
+- On return, all participants produce or present a report to their club and their county association of their experience.

 Participants are expected to raise the necessary funds through a variety of routes, including work, traditional fundraising activities and applications to potential funders.
 Fundraising advice and support will be provided.

 The trip costs include flights, accommodation, food, activities and staffing.
-The only thing not included is transport to Chelmsford Boys Club, personal spending money (ie: for souvenirs or treats) and personal kit (certain items may be available to borrow).
+The only thing not included is transport to EBGC HQ in Chelmsford,Essex , personal spending money (ie: for souvenirs or treats) and personal kit (certain items are available to borrow).

 The trip is led by two experienced staff from EBGC.